ViktYusk/BitcoinBruteForcer/README.md

 ------- | ----------- | ------------ | ------------ | ------------ | ------------
 `1` | block bits | thread bits | progress bits | subblock bits | group bits

 The total number of private keys to brute force is 2^63.
-The whole work is divided into 2^27 = 134 217 728 so called *blocks*, each of them corresponds to *block bits*.
+The whole work is divided into 2^27 = 134 217 728 so called *blocks*, each of them contains 2^36 keys. *Block bits* correspond to a specific block.
 Since my laptop and Raspberry Pi 3B+ have 4 cores, I use 2 bits as *thread bits*, i.e. for the first thread, thread bits are `00`, for the second thread, thread bits are `01`, etc. When *progress bits* group changes, there prints a progress message.
 Other bit groups are just being brute-forced.
 With current speed of calculations, it takes about 15 hours to process a block on Raspberry Pi 3B+ with a 64-bit operating system.

 The compiled program needs one argument with block number in decimal to process.
 If no argument is passed then the program will test itself.